Which Canon RF wide angle lens to choose?

 |

 In June 2021, Canon announced the release of a long-awaited lens: a cheaper version of the very expensive Canon 15-35mm f/2.8 L IS, with a smaller aperture.
-This f/4 version is the equivalent of the Canon EF 16-35mm f/4 L IS -the lens I bought when I was using DSLR-.
+This f/4 version is the spiritual successor to the Canon EF 16-35mm f/4 L IS, the lens I bought when I was using a DSLR.
 However, Canon went even further by offering 2mm less for an even wider field of view at 14mm (114°).
-The stabilization, combined with the recent Canon RF cameras is a plus and will allow you to shoot at slower shutter speeds than if you owned a non-stabilized Canon RF camera (R, RP).
-This is the “cheap” option to the f/2.8 version mentioned above.
+The stabilization, especially when combined with recent Canon RF cameras with in-body stabilization, is a real plus and allows you to shoot at slower shutter speeds.
+This is the more affordable alternative to the f/2.8 version mentioned above.

-This tropicalized lens does not have a curved front element either, thereby allowing landscape photographers to use “oh so beloved” ND or polarizing filters (CPL).
+This weather-sealed lens does not have a bulbous front element either, allowing landscape photographers to use their beloved ND or polarizing filters (CPL).
 The lens, of a remarkable build quality, is approximately 10cm long for 544g.
 Clearly, this is much lighter and shorter than the f/2.8 version.
 As with the 15-35mm, the fluorine coating of the lenses will always be a plus.
 The lens has the same 3 rings as the 15-35mm while also lengthening slightly when zoomed in (1cm).
 The control ring is clickable but can be made silent with a (paid) visit to Canon’s service centre.
 The magnification ratio is 0.38x which allows (proportionately) to shoot close-ups.
 The 2 classic switches AF/MF and IS are also available.

-As far as image quality is concerned, there is nothing to complain about since sharpness is excellent from full aperture onwards and on all focal lengths (sharpness improves from 20mm onwards).
-Closing at f/5.6 only slightly improves sharpness.
+As far as image quality is concerned, there is a lot to like, since sharpness is excellent from full aperture and across the focal range, with particularly strong results from around 20mm onward.
+Stopping down to f/5.6 only slightly improves sharpness.
 Surprisingly, pictures shot at 14mm are suffering from strong vignetting since the lens doesn’t cover the whole sensor which is actually wider than 14mm.
 In JPEG, the camera corrects it (inevitably, you won’t even notice it) by cropping the image.
 You will realize this, however, when you shoot in RAW and notice the black corners of the image… This kind of thing is becoming the norm as brands impose mandatory corrections to JPEGs in the camera, even if Canon takes it here to the extreme.
 Vignetting and distortion are still very important at 14mm at full aperture.
 Things get better at longer focal lengths, of course.
 Several reviews and the “MTF” comparison give a sharpness fairly close to the one you get with the 15-35mm f/2.8.
 Bokeh is good, knowing that you can get close enough to your subjects to do close-ups.
 Flare and chromatic aberrations are globally well handled.

 In conclusion, Canon delivers a very nice, sharp, and tropicalized lens, offering a very good build quality.
 The price tag is a little high compared to both the DSLR version and the competition’s 14-30mm and 16-35mm f/4, but it remains much cheaper than the 15-35mm.
 If you don’t need a large aperture (as is often the case with a wide-angle lens), then this lens could be just the right one for you!